 You can also go boating during your Yellowstone 1 day itinerary.
 Guided trips and boat rentals are available at Bridge Bay Marina.
 Taking in the water view is a wonderful way to experience the peaceful, serene, and gorgeous area.

-You can also visit the hotel here and rest by sitting on the rockers on the porch overlooking the lake, which is a relaxing way to spend your one day in Yellowstone.
+You can also visit the hotel here and rest by sitting on the rockers on the porch overlooking the lake, which is a relaxing way to spend one day in Yellowstone.

 Stop at the Morning Glory Pool

 Another famous geyser is the Morning Glory Pool, named after the delicate blue flower it resembles.
 This was one of my favorite places to stop, so I highly recommend putting this on your itinerary when visiting Yellowstone National Park in one day.

 This pool has changed a lot since it was discovered.
-Tourists throwing trash into its blue waters for decades have clogged up heat sources.
+For decades, tourists throwing trash into its blue waters have clogged up heat sources.
 This has caused the temperature to lower, and the naturally blue waters turn bright green and yellow.

 Be sure not to litter in the area – its balance is fragile, with invasive bacteria thriving and overtaking much of the original species.
 Still, the thermal pool is an impressive sight to see, and certainly one you should try to fit in when figuring out what to see in Yellowstone in one day.

 Go Wildlife Spotting in Lamar Valley

 Lamar Valley is a beautiful stop to fit into your trip to Yellowstone in 1 day.
 The natural valley is full of wildlife and roaming bison, so you’ll want to squeeze this into your trip, or even tacking on an extra day.
 I wanted to spend hours here just watching the wildlife walk around the hills, but unfortunately, my schedule didn’t allow it.

 Found in Northern Yellowstone, this green valley provides you with an excellent opportunity to spot bison, bears, wolves, deer, and many other species.
 It’s not often that you can spot many of these amazing creatures so easily, particularly not in America.